Balanced Wye-Wye Connection

 Therefore, the analysis of this system should be regarded as the key to solving all balanced three-phase systems.

-Consider the balanced four-wire Y-Y system of Figure.(1), where a Y-connected load is connected to a Y-connected source.
+Consider the balanced four-wire wye-wye system shown below, where a wye-connected load is connected to a wye-connected source.
+We assume a balanced load so that load impedances are equal.

-Although the impedance ZY is the total load impedance per phase, it may also be regarded as the sum of the source impedance ZS, line impedance Zl, and load impedance ZL for each phase, since these impedances are in series.
+Although the impedance ZY is the total load impedance per phase, it may also be regarded as the sum of the source impedance (ZS), line impedance (Zl), and load impedance (ZL) for each phase, since these impedances are in series.

-The line-to-line voltages or simply line voltages VabVbc, and Vca are related to the phase voltages.
-For example,
+The line-to-line voltages or simply line voltages Vab, Vbc, and Vca are related to the phase voltages.

 Thus, the magnitude of the line voltages VL is √3 times the magnitude of the phase voltages Vp, or